Easy Exchange Calendar API integration with Cronofy

 Being in a default ‘all or nothing’ situation where data is concerned makes it impossible to control and comply.

 Cronofy gives developers the option to create calendar integrations that only access users free/busy information.
 This protects users’ privacy and offers developers greater flexibility in the software that they create.

 You can use Cronofy if you’re working on a personal project with one user, if you’re part of an enterprise with a billion, or anything in between.

 Calendar events are calendar events with Cronofy, not modified email messages as they are naturally with the Exchange API.

-Cronofy plays well with all the calendar services and programming environments, not just Windows- and Microsoft-specific ones.
+Cronofy works well with all calendar services and programming environments, not just Windows- and Microsoft-specific ones.

 Have a question?
 Hit a brick wall?
 Want to show off what you’ve made?
 We’re here to help, listen, and admire whenever you need us.

 Dealing with calendar syncing can be a pain for both developers and end-users.
 Eliminate syncing issues permanently with Cronofy.

 Cronofy is always under active development – new updates are rolled out regularly.
 If you’re the early adopter type we also have an Alpha channel where you can be the first to try new features.
 On top of that, we offer a 99.95% uptime SLA as standard.